 People always say to me “Oh, you are so great with your boy – don’t you ever get mad or frustrated!?”
 A big fat “HA” is usually my gut reaction.
 Of course I get mad and frustrated… and overwhelmed and clueless and lost and any number of other adjectives.
-However, I have learned that raising a boy, you just have to pick and choose your battles – and you also need to have a few tricks up your sleeve.
+However, I have learned that when raising a boy, you just have to pick and choose your battles.
+You also need to have a few tricks up your sleeve.
+Here are 10 things you should know if you are raising boys.

 Now when I say tricks what I actually mean is smart ideas and self imposed parenting rules to follow.
 Call it a road map to make life easier and more simple.
 Granted I don’t have a lot of rules.
 We are a freedom filled house full of running, jumping, laughing, eating, dancing, loud music (usually from dad), and fun but I do have my guidelines – for myself!
 Here are a few of my basics.
 Feel free to add your own and I guarantee these will give you a little more sanity and sleep.
 And remember, almost all of the time, your new motto is going to be… “Let it go!”